byeongminbae/pwndocker/README.md

 $ pwnker kill 16.04 # or any version you want
 ```

-# Contributions
+# Contribution

-Report issues or open pull request with improvements
+Report issues or open pull requests with improvements
-You can contact me directly via email
-andy@pwner.kr